blawrencenstest/CircleCIIntegration/README.md

-This will demonstrate a hands-off complete security testing cycle for a demo application
+This will demonstrate a hands-off complete security testing cycle for a demo app

 - Committing code to a GitHub repo